kschuler/guide/guidelines/coding-and-transcribing.md

 ##### How do I "transcribe" the sound files for the `transcription` column?

 > Write exatly what the participant said, word-for-word, in quotes.
-For example, `"gentif mawg ka. [did I say it right?]"`.
+For example, `"gentif mawg ka.
+[Did I say it right?]"`.
 If the participant goes off topic, transcribe that part in brackets `[ ]`.
-If the participant goes off topic for a really long time (this happens often with children), just write `[child talking...]` in the brackets, or `[teacher interrupted...]`
+If the participant goes off topic for a really long time (this happens often with children), just write `[child talking...]` in the brackets, or `[teacher interrupted...]`.
+There is no need to write every single word that is said when it is not related to the task.

 ##### What if the participant says the same word twice?